After COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) become evidently mainstream.

 And the same applies to me!

 I first visited Mangar Bani (the sacred hill forest that surrounds the village) a few years ago.
 And that was it.
-In a free world, where the Himalayas was only 5 hours away from Delhi, this tiny little forest held no charm for me.
+In a free world, where the Himalayas were only 5 hours away from Delhi, this tiny little forest held no charm for me.

 And then coronavirus happened!!